GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Lazy stencil decorator
 ++++++++++++++++++++++

-The reference implementation contains an additional `mark_stencil` decorator, which returns a `BuildContext` object.
+The reference implementation contains an additional :py:func:`mark_stencil` decorator, which returns a :py:class:`BuildContext` object.
 A build context holds all the information required to perform a build step, such as stencil definition, backend choice, backend options etc.  Furthermore from a build context a build manager object can be constructed, which allows stepping through the build process by passing the context object from step to step.

-After adoption of this GDP, the object returned by `mark_stencil` should also offer a `__call__` method which compiles the stencil completely and caches the result for further calls, after that it should be renamed to `lazy_stencil` or incorporated into the `stencil` decorator with an optional kwarg.
+After adoption of this GDP, the object returned by :py:func:`mark_stencil` should also offer a :py:func:`__call__` method which compiles the stencil completely and caches the result for further calls, after that it should be renamed to :py:func:`lazy_stencil` or incorporated into the :py:func:`stencil` decorator with an optional kwarg.

 Gtscript import system
 ++++++++++++++++++++++

-Gtscript files can import Python modules and vice versa, after installing the GTScript import system (which can be done in a single line). `gtpyc` installs the import system and (by default) adds the parent directory of the input file to `sys.path`, the search path for Python imports.
+Gtscript files can import Python modules and vice versa, after installing the GTScript import system (which can be done in a single line). ``gtpyc`` installs the import system and (by default) adds the parent directory of the input file to :py:mod:`sys.path`, the search path for Python imports.
 This means Python and GTScript modules and packages in the same folder as the input file are found by default, other than that imports behave as normal.
-The reference implementation for this is in `gt4py.gtsimport`, the public API consists of the `gt4py.gtsimport.install` function.
+The reference implementation for this is in :py:mod:`gt4py.gtsimport`, the public API consists of the :py:mod:`gt4py.gtsimport.install` function.
 The module docstring contains usage examples.
 The code can be found in the corresponding `draft PR
 <reference_impl_pr>`_.